 My approach to practice was so different to that of my recently recruited peers.
 As part of the creative media studies stream, learners were now to be immersed in specific creative media lexis and theory, via tasks that guided the aspiring practitioners in the development of them selves as unique and individual creative media identities.
 They were to learn to critically consider what creative media is for them as practitioners; researching and investigating both concepts and areas of the creative media industry they may possibly choose to engage in via their practice.
 They were to then apply these concepts to develop their unique creative media practice.
 With a developed sense of themselves, having time to form their world views, they would be guided in their development as aspiring professional practitioners; and as academic researchers.

 I commenced the doctoral program in February 2015.
 My formal research journey had begun.
-On the back of the new acquired knowledge and approach in 2014 as described in the previous blog in this series, I implemented a new blog strategy at the beginning of 2015.
+On the back of the knowledge and approach in 2014 as described in the previous blog in this series, I implemented a new blog strategy at the beginning of 2015.
 This saw me changing my blog site from tumblr.com to wordpress.com.
 I did this for a number of reasons, but primarily due to:

 wordpress.com is what we were guiding our learners to create as their primary creative practice blog site;